healeycodes/healeycodes.com/posts/profiling-and-optimizing-an-interpreter.md

 +         return self.value == other
 ```

-Now, we need to recurse over Lark's parse tree and use these new classes to build the new tree with our faster methods.
+Now, we need to write a function that will recurse over Lark's parse tree and use these new classes to build a new tree that will use the faster methods.

 ```python
 + def build_nodots_tree(children: List[LarkTree | LarkToken]) -> List[Tree | Token]: